pop161516/CCS_blog/posts/04-learning-p5.md

 To create cute visual aesthetic I'll colour the canvas in typicaly 'cute' or relaxing tones e.g. pink and blue.
 A common trope in this sort of genre of game.

-To create cute interation I iwll have conponents of the bike react to mouse presses.
+To create cute interation I will have conponents of the bike react to mouse presses.
 I'd also like to inclue some congratulatory partical effects.

 For sound I will manufacture high pitched and light sound bites of things like bells dinging or wheels spinning.